 This action proposes that City Council adopt an ordinance requiring energy efficiency standards for commercial buildings.
-In 2019, the City initiated development of a draft ordinance to implement these standards.
+The ordinance is anticipated to be approved by City Council and take effect in 2020.

 Action BE-4 Require Commercial Buildings to Install Solar Water Heaters